nathanrsfba/creeping-dark/tools/readme.md

 without an installed instance present.
 This is mainly intended for building the pack fresh from the repo without having to install it first -- is it not intended to be used on an installed instance.
-It will not attempte to update the manifest from either the content of the `mods` folder, nor the GDLauncher config.
+It will not attempte to update the manifest from either the content of the `mods` folder, nor the launcher config.
 With this option, the `mods` folder should be empty, except for mods that are intended to be included in the built pack file.